-The Fine Detail settings are an option available in PreForm when using Castable Resin (FLCABL02) and printing on a Form 2.
-These settings were optimized for printing jewelry, with a focus on achieving the features and detail that matter to jewelers.
+The Castable Resin (FLCABL02) print settings were optimized for printing jewelry, with a focus on achieving the features and detail that matter to jewelers.
 For the majority of designs, printing with the 50 micron layer height provides the best results and superior print speeds.
 Learn more about the best design parameters for common jewelry features, such as prongs, filigree, engraving, surfaces, raised text, and milgrain, in our Designing for 3D Printed Jewelry whitepaper.

 After printing, follow the standard post-print procedure and consider the suggestions below that are specific to washing and post-curing Castable Resin.

 For extra care when washing Castable Resin prints, use two short sequential five-minute rinses in clean 90%+ isopropyl alcohol (IPA).
 Do not leave parts in IPA longer than necessary.
 Allow the parts to fully dry after removing them from the IPA bath.
 Make sure the IPA is fully evaporated prior to post-curing and casting as it could interfere with the investment and cause pitting.